SACHSTech/careers-in-computer-science-Joshua-Shuttleworth/README.md

 ‎
 ## 1. Competitive Programming Competitions
 The first way to obtain experience is by participating in competitive programming competitions.
 These competitions are great for improving your logical thinking and problem solving skills because most of the questions are heavily math based.
-Not just that if your doing competitive programing this means that your probably practicing before the competition so this practice also contributes to your experience.
+Not just that if you're doing competitive programming this means that you're probably practicing before the competition so this practice also contributes to your experience.
 ‎

 ‎